catalyst/myportfolio-school-docs/source/faq/support.rst

 #.
 The browser and version of it.
 Usually, you can find that information when you click the 'Help' icon in your browser's menu bar and then 'About'.
 #.
 The name and version of your operating system, e.g. Windows 10, Mac OS 10.10, Ubuntu 18.10.
 #.
 If your problem is best illustrated by a screenshot or a short screen recording, please include that.
 You can also draw on it and point out the issue.
 If you are sending a screenshot, please send your issue report to `support@myportfolio.school.nz <mailto:support@myportfolio.school.nz>`_ as the online form does not allow you to upload a file.

+Please include the phone number under which you can be reached in case it is necessary to discuss any details that are better asked over the phone.